developmentseed/mursst-icechunk-updater/cdk/README.md

 ## Infrastructure Components

-- **SQS Queue**: Receives notifications from CMR subscription
 - **Lambda Function**: Processes the notifications from the SQS queue
-- **IAM Roles**: Provides necessary permissions for the Lambda to access SQS and other required AWS services
+- **IAM Roles**: Provides necessary permissions for the Lambda to access required AWS services

 ## Deployment